benmvp/react-workshop/src/09-custom-hook/README.md

 # Step 8 - Custom Hook

 We've been able to greatly reduce the scope of the top-level `App` by breaking it down into several components.
-However, it still directly makes the API call in order to maintain the app-level state.
+However, it still directly makes the API call in order to maintain the app-level state. `App` is just an orchestrator, it shouldn't really **do** any work.

 🏅 The goal of this step is to learn how to create our own custom hooks composed of the base hooks like `useState` & `useEffect`.
-This allows us to extract component logic into reusable functions.
+This allows us to extract component logic into reusable (and testable) functions.

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](./).